 Technology is changing the way people look at work today.
 Digital technological advances have led to remarkable flexibility in how, where, and when we work- especially during times like the present when the entire world is going through a global pandemic requiring flexible work policies.
-COVID-19 has allowed people to set up offices at home and make use of digital live streaming to replace in-office meetings.

 In some countries around the world, women are underpaid for the same job as their male counterparts.
 They are made to work overtime without any compensation, and breaking through the glass ceiling is made to be very difficult.